dot166/jOS_j-lib/README.md

 [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+### NOTICE: There is code in jLib from other projects, Those files are licenced under the licence from their respective projects, the files, projects and licences are listed below.

+ContributorRow.kt is from [Lawnchair Launcher](https://github.com/LawnchairLauncher/lawnchair) and is licenced under Apache 2.0 modifierIf.kt is from [Lawnchair Launcher](https://github.com/LawnchairLauncher/lawnchair) and is licenced under Apache 2.0 all files under com.dede.basic ('src/com/dede/basic' folder) are from [AndroidEasterEggs](https://github.com/hushenghao/AndroidEasterEggs) and are licenced under Apache 2.0